-This plan applies to all land within the local government area (LGA) of the City of Ryde as shown on the map in Figure 1.
+This plan applies to all land within the local government area (LGA) of the City of Ryde, excluding the Macquarie Park Corridor (which is subject to the Macquarie Park Corridor Section 7.12 Local Infrastructure Contributions Plan 2025).
+The land to which this plan applies is shown shaded on the map in Figure 1.